tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Sometimes you can traverse from the right rather than from the left.
 - For questions where summation of a subarray is involved, pre-computation using hashing or a prefix/suffix sum might be useful.
 - If question asks for O(1) space, perhaps using the array itself as a hash table might be useful.
 If array only has positive values from 1 to N, negate the value at that index to indicate presence of that number.

+### Binary

+- To check if a number is a power of 2, `n & n-1 == 0`.
+- Use the XOR operator `^` to flip bits.
+Usually combined with `1 << k` to shift the k-th bit: `num ^ (1 << k)`.

+### Math

+- If code involves division, remember to check for division by 0 case.
+- Check for and handle overflow/underflow.
+- Handle negative numbers.
+- Sum of 1 to N = (n+1) * n/2
+- Sum of GP = 2^0 + 2^1 + 2^2 + 2^3 + ...
+2^n = 2^(n+1) - 1
+- Permutations of N = N! / (N-K)!
+- Combinations of N = N! / (K! * (N-K)!)

+### Geometry

+- When comparing euclidean distance between two points, use dx<sup>2</sup> + dy<sup>2</sup>.
+It is unnecessary to squareroot the value.

+### Linked Lists

+- A dummy node at the head and/or tail might help to handle many edge cases.
+Be sure to remember to remove them at the end.
+- Sometimes linked lists problem can be solved without external storage.
+Try to borrow ideas from reverse a linked link problem.
+- For deletion in linked lists, you can either modify the node values or change the node pointers.
+You might need to keep a reference to the previous element.
+- For partitioning linked lists, create two separate linked lists and join them back together.
+- Linked lists problems share similarity with array problems, think about how you would do it for an array and try to apply it to a linked list.
+- Two pointer approaches are common:
+  - One pointer is k nodes ahead of the other to get the kth from last of the list.
+  - One pointer increments twice as much as the other to get the middle of the list.

 ### Strings